 Do Measure Before Buying

-Ensure that you measure the space available to you.
+Ensure that you measure the space available.
 Putting a rug that is either too small or too big can ruin the whole room.

 According to Ruggable, "Measure your current space and place your furniture in the area you wish to lay your rug on.
-Once your furniture is arranged, mark the area that you'd like your rug to cover with an easy-to-remove tape.
-This step is easy, quick, and makes visualizing and measuring more accurate."
+Once your furniture is arranged, mark the area that you'd like your rug to cover with easy-to-remove tape.
+This step is easy and quick and makes visualizing and measuring more accurate."

 Read more: The Best Places To Buy Rugs Online